SuperDARN/DDWG/policies_procedures.md

 ### Gap resolution

+Gap resolution is an important part of the data management process, it closes the loop to verify that all data produced at the radar sites reaches a data mirror where it is accessible by the community.
 Gap resolution refers to the periodic human-involved act of categorizing any gaps in level 1 data across all SuperDARN radars.
 Normally this should be done on an annual basis.
 The procedure is:
 1. A member of the DDWG will generate a list of nominal level 1 data files that are not available